Library Policies for the Children’s Space

 Picture Books: Books with, or without, words where the images are as important as the text.
 Appropriate for young to middle-grade children

-Beginning Readers: Short books appropriate for children who are learning sight words & other simple words.
+Beginning Readers: Short books appropriate for children who are learning sight words and other simple words.

 Beginning Chapter Books: Shorter, often illustrated, chapter books appropriate for young, independent readers transitioning to fiction.